guestdaniel/ZilanyBruceCarney2014.jl/src_docs/examples.md

 The first is an analytic approximation of the underlying instantaneous firing rate.
 The second is an analytic approximation of the variance of the underlying instantaneous variance.
 The third is a spike train.
-Here, we can see how to extract and analyze each of these outputs.
+Here, we can see how to extract and analyze these outputs.

 ```@example
 using AuditoryNerveFiber
-const ANF = AuditoryNerveFiber
 using AuditorySignalUtils
-const ASU = AuditorySignalUtils
 using Plots

 # Define variables